rlnt/arma-weaponhud/installation/fresh.md

 <a name="freshinstallation"></a>

 ## FRESH INSTALL INSTRUCTIONS
-You should only follow these install instructions if you **don't have any other of our scripts** installed.<br>
+You should only follow these install instructions if you **don't have any other of our scripts** installed!<br>
 In case you have addons/scripts that start with RLNT please follow these instructions instead: [custom install instructions][custominstallation]!<br>
 This instructions are noob-friendly; read everything carefully!
 There are many links to guide you through the right steps.
 Sometimes you also skip some steps to match the right order again.
 Don't be confused about that.